|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Chance-Vought.
 Delivered to the U. S. Navy (USN) as F4U-1A Corsair bureau number 17990.
 Disassembled and shipped to Oahu.

-Assigned to the U. S. Marine Corps (USMC) to Marine Fighting Squadron 422 "Flying Buccaneers" VMF-422.
+Assigned to the U. S. Marine Corps (USMC), Marine Air Group 22 (MAG-22), Marine Fighting Squadron 422 "Flying Buccaneers" VMF-422.
 No known squadron number, nickname or nose art.
 This Corsair was flown from Ewa Field to Ford Island Airfield.
 On January 16, 1944 one of twenty-four Corsairs from VMF-422 loaded aboard USS Kalinin Bay (CVE-68).

 On January 24, 1944 took off from USS Kalinin Bay (CVE-68) within sight of Tarawa (Betio) then landed at Tarawa Airfield (Hawkins Field).

 On January 25, 1944 took off at 9:45am from Tarawa Airfield (Hawkins Field) piloted by 1st Lt.
 William A. Aycrigg, II as one of twenty-three Corsairs from VMF-422 led by F4U Corsair 17945 piloted by C. O. Major John S. Mac Laughlin, Jr. on a ferry flight bound for Nanumea Airfield then the second phase of the flight would be to Funafuti Airfield for use during "Operation Flintlock" in the Marshall Islands.
 One Corsair did not take off due to starter trouble.

 On take off, the weather was good with cumulus clouds at 1,500' and 3/10 overcast.
 The flight proceeded without a navigational escort.
 The formation flew in three flights wide spread and were scheduled to reach Nanumea Airfield after 2 hours 30 minutes at 12:25pm.